 Places of interest include Huka Falls and Orakei Korako (Hidden Valley) Thermal Park.
 Small thermal hot pools are included in some motel units and are also available at affordable public pools.
 The city of Rotorua, renowned for its Maori cultural attractions and thermal sites, is just an hour drive north of Taupo.

 Volcanic Mount Ruapehu is a two-hour drive south of Lake Taupo.
 The mountain, an active volcano, is known for its excellent snow skiing.
 Ruapehu’s ski fields are normally operating during the Feast period.

 Taupo offers an excellent range of accommodations, including backpacker hostels, motels, holiday rental homes and five-star hotels.
-Prices range from NZ$50 to over NZ$200 per night.
-Helpful New Zealand accommodation websites are aatravel.co.nz; jasons.com and holidayhomes.co.nz.
+Helpful New Zealand accommodation websites are aatravel.co.nz, jasons.com and holidayhouses.co.nz.

 Our Feast weather is normally temperate with cooler nights and warm sunny days.
+Of course, we understand how easy it is for weather conditions to change!
 Visitors should bring warm clothing, as it can be cool in the evenings.
-We are expecting about 80 brethren from New Zealand and overseas this year, and we have plenty of space for more visitors.
-Services will be held at Suncourt Hotel and Conference Centre.
+We are expecting about 60 brethren from New Zealand and overseas this year.
+Services will be held at Huka Falls Conference Centre.

 André van Belkum